 (b) the possession, use or movement of a potential carrier or a specified class of potential carriers in a risk area.

-(2) Written authorization may be issued subject to such conditions as are specified in the authorization.
+(2) Written authorisation may be issued subject to such conditions as are specified in the authorisation.

-(3) An authorized person may at any time by written notice —
+(3) An authorised person may at any time by written notice —

-(a) revoke a written authorization;
+(a) revoke a written authorisation; or

-(b) vary any condition specified in a written authorization or add a further condition to the authorization; or
+(b) vary any condition specified in a written authorisation or add a further condition to the authorisation; or

-(c) remove any condition specified in a written authorization.
+(c) remove any condition specified in a written authorisation.

 (4) For the purposes of this Part —

-(a) a condition that has been varied or added under subregulation (3)(b) shall be taken to have been specified accordingly in the authorization; and
+(a) a condition that has been varied or added under subregulation (3)(b) shall be taken to have been specified accordingly in the authorisation; and

-(b) a condition that has been removed under subregulation (3)(c) shall be taken to no longer be a condition specified in the authorization.
+(b) a condition that has been removed under subregulation (3)(c) shall be taken to no longer be a condition specified in the authorisation.

-107. Verbal authorization may be given in emergency
+107. Verbal authorisation in emergency of activities in risk area

-(1) Subject to subregulations (2) and (3), an authorized person may verbally authorize —
+(1) Subject to subregulations (2) and (3), an authorised person may verbally authorise —

 (a) the taking of a potential carrier or a specified class of potential carriers into a risk area; or